UBC-MDS/Credit_Card_Default_Prediction_Group13/README.md

 - Qurat-ul-Ain Azim
 - Renee Kwon

+A data analysis project titled 'Credibility Classification of Credit Card Clients' for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.
+The report of the analysis can be found [here](https://github.com/UBC-MDS/Credit_Card_Default_Prediction_Group13/blob/Makefile_report_hw/doc/report.md).

 ## About
 In the field of risk management, one of the most common problems is default prediction.
 This allows companies to predict the credibility of each person, analyze the risk level and optimize decisions for better business economics.
 In this project, the main question we are asking is: